 The red algae zone is the characteristic hard bottom vegetation of the lower sublitoral along the open coastline.
-All species in focus have a perennial life cycle and an erect, branched growth type.
+All species in focus have a perennial life cycle and an erect, branched growth habit.
 Especially, Coccotylus/Phyllophora and Furcellaria lumbricalis are primary colonizers on hard bottoms whereas other species like Delesseria sanguinea or Phycodrys rubens predominantly grow epiphytically on those taxa.
-The classification metrics for the fucoid zone are
+The classification metrics for the red algae phytal are

 - biomass proportion of opportunistic algae

 - species reduction (in relation to a reference species list) and